alokbestbee2025/meditab-fhir/content/docs/encounter.md

 ---
 title: Encounter
-description: The FHIR patient resource defines demographics and other administrative information about a person receiving care at a health organization.
-In order to match and deliver a patient search request, one of the following minimal data sets is required by default.
+description: The encounter resource defines the setting where patient care takes place.
+This includes ambulatory, inpatient, emergency, home health, and virtual encounters.
+Encounter is primarily used to record information about the actual activities that occurred , where appointment is used to record planned activities.

 toc:
   depth: 2